BMW 8 Series review - Reliability and safety

 - 4Interior, design and technologyIt looks brutish and aggressive on the outside, but the design wraps a technological tour-de-force

-- 6Reliability and Safety - currently readingThere’s no shortage of technology to ensure safety, but our surveys show BMW satisfaction ratings are down
+- 6Reliability and Safety - currently readingThere’s no shortage of safety technology, but our surveys show BMW satisfaction ratings are down